ippocra/ippocra.github.io/_posts/en/2025-03-07-open-for-business.md

 # Ippocra is open for business!

-After months of test, tries and adjustements, burocratic necessary steps, we are extremely pleased to announce that Ippocra "<strong>is open for business</strong>"!
+After months of test, tries, adjustements and bureaucratic necessary steps, we are extremely pleased to announce that Ippocra "<strong>is open for business</strong>"!

-First of all, I would like to thank all our Beta users, who have provided lots of suggestions to improve the Platform so far, participating to our [open beta](/private-beta).
+First of all, I would like to thank all our Beta users, who have provided lots of suggestions to improve the Platform so far, participating in our [open beta](/private-beta).
 Without them we wouldn't be where we are now.
-That's why they will be *grandfather-in*, because our approach to customer service is the customers are extremely important and they coe first.
+That's why they will be *grandfather-in*, because we like them a lot.

 Today we are closing the beta and we are **opening to the world**.